stormwaterheatmap/website/blog/2023-05-15-imperviousness/index.md

 > **There is enough impervious surface in Puget Sound to pave a four-lane highway circling the globe two and a half times!**

 The increased runoff from impervious surfaces also carries a cocktail of pollutants, including sediments, heavy metals, oils, pesticides, and nutrients.
-As the runoff transports these contaminants to local rivers and streams, it can degrade water quality, leading to water quality impacts like salmon mortality.
+As the runoff transports these contaminants to rivers and marine waters, it can degrade water quality, leading to water quality impacts like salmon mortality.

 Mapping the spatial extent of imperviousness helps us understand  the distribution of stormwater-related challenges.
 This data is being used to better understand urban impacts to Puget Sound and to inform strategies to improve water quality and clean up our runoff.